vinaya » pli-tv-pvr » Parivāra

 vatthuṁ na parāmasati, saṅghaṁ na parāmasati, puggalaṁ na parāmasati, sāvanaṁ hāpeti, akāle vā sāveti—

-they do not bring up the subject, the Sangha, or the person, or they mangle the proclamation of the legal procedure, or they proclaim at the wrong time.
+they do not touch on the object, the Sangha, or the person, or an announcement is omitted, or the announcement is made at the wrong time.

 imehi pañcahākārehi anussāvanato kammāni vipajjanti.